Eliegnassou/Eliegnassou/README.md

 - 👋 Hello there!
-I'm @Eliegnassou.
+I'm @ElieGnassou.
 - 👀 With a Master's in Business Analytics, I'm eager to dive into the workforce!
 - 🌱 Currently honing my analytical skills
 - 💼 Open to collaborating on data-related projects.